xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 As stated before, the purpose of scripting this was so I would not have to manually do so if I had to set up a PVE instance again.
 This will need to be modified later to accommodate additional nodes.
 For now, let's make a `bin/` directory and store our script in it.

 At this point, we can begin writing the Terraform files.
-The structure of a Terraform project is flexible; there is no specific names you must use for `.tf` files.
+The structure of a Terraform project is flexible; there are no specific names you must use for `.tf` files.
 However, there are conventions, and we will be using them.

 First, let us define a `versions.tf` file.
 Within the file, we will specify the the versions of the providers & of Terraform required to run the Terraform project.
 We will need the `bpg/proxmox` & `ansible/ansible` providers.